Georgii Logvynskyi: International activities

-Georgii Logvynskyi was the Vice-President of the Parliamentary Assembly of the Council of Europe in 2017–2018 – the highest position in the international parliamentary arena in the history of Ukraine.
+Logvynskyi was the vice-president of the Parliamentary Assembly of the Council of Europe in 2017–2018 – the highest position in the international parliamentary arena in the history of Ukraine.

-On January 3, 2017, he was elected a Chairman of the Sub-Committee on Crime Problems and the Fight against Terrorism of the PACE.
+On January 3, 2017, Logvynskyi was elected a chairman of the Sub-Committee on Crime Problems and the Fight against Terrorism of the PACE.
 He was subsequently re-elected for this position.
-As of January 2019, Logvynskyi served as Vice-President of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe.
+As of January 2019, Logvynskyi served as vice-president of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe.

-His active work resulted in the key resolutions, amendments and proposals of the PACE, which applied and extended sanctions against the Russian Federation, condemned the annexation of Crimea and occupation of Donbas, and also called for a release of political prisoners.
+Logvynskyi was involved in creating resolutions, amendments and proposals of the PACE, which applied and extended sanctions against the Russian Federation, condemned the annexation of Crimea and occupation of Donbas, and called for a release of political prisoners.

-Mr Logvynskyi was a Head of the Verkhovna Rada’s Group on Inter-Parliamentary Relations with a State of Israel.
-This country is the key partner of Ukraine in sharing their economic, medical, military experience and humanitarian support.

-Georgii Logvynskyi actively develops international relations of Ukraine, and also defends the interests of national minorities.
-Thus, the Ministry of Internal Affairs of Georgia awarded him for the significant contribution to the strengthening of relations between Ukraine and Georgia and the development of minority rights.

-In December 2021, during the Israeli Innovation Summit, Georgii Logvynskyi was mentioned among the “Key 30 Founders of Israeli-Ukrainian Change” for his substantial personal contribution to the development of cooperation and partnership between Ukraine and the State of Israel.
+Logvynskyi was a head of the Verkhovna Rada’s Group on Inter-Parliamentary Relations with a State of Israel.
+In December 2021, during the Israeli Innovation Summit, Logvynskyi was mentioned among the “Key 30 Founders of Israeli-Ukrainian Change” for his contribution to the nations' partnership.